-Slide-out fiber enclosure is gradually becoming the most commonly used cabling products, especially for high density cabling environments like data center and server room.
+Slide-out rack mount fiber enclosure is gradually becoming the most commonly used cabling products, especially for high density cabling environments like data center and server room.
 Compared with traditional fixed fiber patch enclosure, slide-out fiber enclosure can provide easy access to the inner cabling and solid protection for fiber optic cables.
 The slide drawer of a slide-out fiber enclosure, which holds the fiber optic cables, can be easily pulled out from the rack without affecting other devices near it.
 This design meets the requirements of both high density cabling and better cable management.
-However, fiber optic cable is sensitive to excessive pulling, bending and crushing forces, the installation and cabling of a slide-out fiber patch enclosure should be carefully done.
+However, fiber optic cable is sensitive to excessive pulling, bending and crushing forces, the enclosure installation and cabling of a slide-out fiber patch enclosure should be carefully done.

-Understanding the structure of the slide-out fiber patch enclosure is the first step to properly use the enclosure.
+Understanding the structure of the slide-out fiber patch panel is the first step to properly use the enclosure.
 The following picture shows a 1U slide-out fiber enclosure provided by FS.COM.
 It can hold up to 3 pieces of fiber adapter panels on the front panel.
 Inside the slide drawer there are two slack spools for better inner cabling.

 Several key components of this enclosure are marked by numbers in the above picture.
 The following lists the components that the numbers correspond to.